Nageswar-Sahoo/Computer-Vision-Project/capstrone_1/README.md

  Step 1  :  BackBone in DETR architecture

-          we know that the backbone upon accepting an input of above shape  returns out and pos, where output has intermediate layer  tensors  and positional encoding of following shape
+          we know that the backbone upon accepting an input of above shape  returns output and encoding, where output has intermediate layer  tensors  and positional encoding of following shape

          layer 0 :  tensors shape : [batch = 2, channel = 256, hight = 219, width = 265]
                     mask shape    : [batch = 2,  hight = 219, width = 265 ]